nosferatu-bodya/pomodoro/README.md

 # pomodoro

 ## what is this?
-This is a small web app that will help you to be more productive by using the Pomodor technique.
+This is a small web app that will help you to be more productive by using the Pomodoro technique.

 **Here's how it works:**
 You work for 25 minutes then take a small 5 minute break, and after 4 pomodoros you take a big 40 minute break.